flexera-public/policy_templates/operational/azure/azuread_group_sync/README.md

 - *Default Company Name for New Users* - Use this Company Name if the user doesn't have one set in AzureAD
   - The policy looks for a value in the `companyName` attribute of the AzureAD user account.
 - *Identity Provider Href* - The Href for the Identity Provider to associate to new users
-- *Remove Users* - Remove users from the Organization that are no longer members of a group
+- *Remove Users?* - Remove users from the Organization that are no longer members of a group

 ## Actions